Maulets (history)

+Remat Alta de 5.
+Muixeranga de Xàtiva.
+Portal of St. Francesc.
+Tribute to the Maules.
+Xàtiva.

 The Maulets (/ca-valencia/) were Valencian supporters of Archduke Charles' claim to the Spanish throne during the War of the Spanish Succession.
 They were opposed by the supporters of Philip V the competing claimant and eventual winner of the war.

 Previous revolts

 To compensate the Valencian nobility for the loss of the large number of Morisco peasants after their expulsion, the nobility were given greater rights over the lands that the Moriscos had farmed.
 This allowed them to impose high taxes and rents on the resettled Christian population.

 Towards the end of the 17th century the increasingly prosperous peasant population challenged these aristocratic prerogatives in court.
 Using to the Furs of Valencia granted by James I of Aragon after the conquest of Valencia, they claimed that the high taxes and tributes were reserved for Moriscos rather than old Christians such as themselves.
 However with the nobility controlling the judicial process an armed revolt, the Second Revolt of the Brotherhoods (Segona Germania), took place with very similar grievances to the Maulets' seven years later.

 This in turn was crushed in 1693, but the causes of peasant discontent remained so that when Charles II died in 1700 without a clear heir the revolt could restart.

 Previous tensions between centralists and localists had already spilled over into violent confrontations from the 1590 Alterations of Aragon and continued in the Reapers' War and the Portuguese Restoration War in the late seventeenth century.